You are here:

 How to get to us

-The DLR Institute of Robotics and Mechatronics, a leader in robotic research, presented a new generation of light-weight robots at the 2000 Hanover Fair.
-DLR's Light-weight Robot II has an outstanding ratio of payload to total mass.
-It can move over 7 kg at full speed but weighs only 18 kg.
+The DLR Light-Weight Robot II, firstly presented at the 2000 Hanover Fair, offered an until then unmatched ratio of payload to total mass.
+It could move a payload of 7 kg at full speed but weighed only 18 kg.

 Weight, payload, speed, joints